RegArnedo/Javascript-Calculator-Project-Ver1.0/README.md

 This Ver 1.0 was pretty much stickign to the script of the project.
 I have envisioned a Ver 2.0 where I'll build upon it by exercising coming up with ideas on my own to implment and just grinding to code it.

-# Running it
-After grabbing the repo files, just open the index.html in your web browswer